miaochenlu/Gem5_tutorials/cache_latency.md

 ## 2.1 Gem5 Latency

-When you compile the program in the cachetest_i directory using the command make ARCH=riscv64-xs, it will generate the maprobe-riscv64-xs.bin binary file.
+When you compile the program in the maprobe directory using the command make ARCH=riscv64-xs, it will generate the maprobe-riscv64-xs.bin binary file.
 Run this binary in fs mode.

 command line:
 ```shell